darkwyld/SimpleESI/REFERENCE.md

 $esi->paging = false;
 ```

-Note: requests that specify a page in their query arguments do not trigger paging, and can be used to request a single page while paging is enabled.
+Note: a request that specifies a page in its query arguments does not trigger automatic paging, and can be used to request a single page while automatic paging is enabled.

 ##### 2.5. `(int) retries`